 The Long Island Choice ("LI Choice") Program gives Eligible Customers a choice of suppliers for their electric power needs.
-The Authority will deliver the power received from the Eligible Customer's chosen supplier using the Authority's transmission and distribution system.
+The Authority will deliver the power received from the Eligible Customer's chosen supplier using the Authority's transmission and distribution system under. this Tariff, and the NYISO Tariff.
+The Authority and ESCO are also governed by the requirements set forth in the Long Island Energy Service Company Uniform Business Practices ("UBP-LI-ESCO"), incorporated as an Addendum to this Tariff, which may be modified from time to time.
 For purposes of this Section IX of the Tariff, the following definitions apply:

-- a) Authority: The Long Island Power Authority, and not the subsidiary of the Authority which owns the transmission and distribution system. - b) Bundled Service: The services offered by the Authority under Sections I-VIII of this Tariff.
-The Authority's Bundled Service includes the Authority-provided Electric Generation Service as part of the total service. - c) Direct Retail Customer ("DRC"): An Eligible Customer that is a direct customer of the ISO and that acts without an ESCO to contract for and supply Electric Generation Service and any related services solely for its own use. - d) Electric Generation Service: The procurement and transmission of electric capacity and energy to the Authority system, but not including the transmission or distribution of electric capacity and energy across the Authority's receipt points or along the Authority's electrical system to the Customer meter. - e) Energy Service Company ("ESCO"): An entity that performs electric supply, transmission and customer service functions in a competitive environment, including producing or contracting for and supplying Electric Generation Service and related services, and procuring and scheduling transmission and ancillary services to deliver the Electric Generation Service purchased by Participating Customers to the Authority system. - f) Installed Capacity ("ICAP"): The installed capacity that must be maintained by Load Serving Entities (LSE's) in accordance with NYISO requirements.
-An LSE's total ICAP requirement is based on forecasted peak load at customers meters adjusted for line losses and reserve margin requirements. - g) The Authority: The subsidiary of the Authority which owns the transmission and distribution system.
-References to the Authority may also include the Authority's Manager which is responsible for providing services on behalf of the Authority under the terms of the Operations Services Agreement. - h) Load Share Ratio: The ratio of the coincident peak demand of a Customer or Customers participating in the LI Choice Program divided by the total coincident peak load of LI Choice Customers.
-The calculation of coincident peak demand is defined in the LI Choice Operating Procedures. - Locational Based Marginal Pricing (LBMP): The marginal cost of serving the next increment of load at each location in the transmission network determined in the NYISO market.
+- Bundled Service: The services offered by the Authority under Sections I-VIII of this Tariff.
+The Authority's Bundled Service includes the Authority-provided Electric Generation Service as part of the total service. - b) Consolidated Bill Option: An option that provides Customers the capability of receiving a single bill from the Authority that combines the Authority's charges for delivery services and other services it provides and the charges from their ESCO for Electric Generation Service and any related services it provides. - c) Direct Retail Customer ("DRC"): An Eligible Customer that is a direct customer of the ISO and that acts without an ESCO to contract for and supply Electric Generation Service and any related services solely for its own use. - d) Electric Generation Service: The procurement and transmission of electric capacity and energy to the Authority system, but not including the transmission or distribution of electric capacity and energy across the Authority's receipt points or along the Authority's electrical system to the Customer meter. - e) Energy Service Company ("ESCO"): An entity that performs electric supply, transmission and customer service functions in a competitive environment, including producing or contracting for and supplying Electric Generation Service and related services, and procuring and scheduling transmission and ancillary services to deliver the Electric Generation Service purchased by Participating Customers to the Authority system. - f) Installed Capacity ("ICAP"): The installed capacity that must be maintained by Load Serving Entities (LSE's) in accordance with NYISO requirements.
+An LSE's total ICAP requirement is based on forecasted peak load at customers meters adjusted for line losses and reserve margin requirements. - g) Load Share Ratio: The ratio of the coincident peak demand of a Customer or Customers participating in the LI Choice Program divided by the total coincident peak load of LI Choice Customers.
+The calculation of coincident peak demand is defined in the LI Choice Operating Procedures.